Temporal Straightening for Latent Planning: Temporal Straightening

 The sensory encoder can be any function that maps observations to latent representations.
-For visual observations, the encoder may preserve spatial structure or collapse it into a global vector representation. \paragraph{Action encoder.} Each action $a_t \in \mathbb{R}^{n_a}$ is mapped to a latent action embedding via
+For visual observations, the encoder may preserve spatial structure or collapse it into a global vector representation.